 BBS professionals carry out the time consuming and difficult task of preparing class lists with great care because it is among the most important challenges we face each year.
-The school's staff considers every possible variable while composing class lists: the opportunities children need to make new friends, the importance of balancing student genders across sections within a grade, the learning styles and instructional needs of students, the teaching styles and abilities of our instructors, the distribution of students with special behavioral characteristics and/or learning abilities evenly among the sections, the balancing of class numbers, the separation of siblings and of students who are still learning the art of collaboration, and a great many other factors.
+The school's staff considers every possible variable while composing class lists: the opportunities children need to make new friends, the importance of balancing student genders across sections within a grade, the learning styles and instructional needs of students, the teaching styles and abilities of our instructors, the distribution of students with special behavioral characteristics and/or learning abilities evenly among the sections, the balancing of class numbers, the separation of siblings and of students who do not get along, and a great many other factors.